-- During the first two weeks of the quarter, students may officially withdraw from a Course without notation on the permanent student record. - From week three through week six, students may officially withdraw from a course with a "W" noted on their permanent student record.
-The last day to withdraw is the end of week six. - After the end of week six, hardship withdrawal may be allowed, due to circumstances that make completion of the course work impossible.
-Students must apply for hardship withdrawal directly to the instructor, with interpretation and approval made by the instructor.
+- During the first two weeks of the quarter, students may officially withdraw from a Course without notation on the permanent student record. - From week three through the Friday before finals week, students may officially withdraw from a course with a "W" noted on their permanent student record.
+The last day to withdraw is the Friday before finals week.